You are here:

 Inspectors will want to see evidence that staff, leaders, governors, supervisory bodies (where appropriate) and volunteers:

-- Staff, leaders, governors and supervisory bodies (where appropriate) and volunteers receive appropriate training on safeguarding at induction, that is updated regularly
+- Receive appropriate training on safeguarding at induction, and that it's updated regularly

-- They demonstrate knowledge of their responsibilities relating to the protection of children, young people and vulnerable adults
+- Demonstrate knowledge of their responsibilities relating to the protection of children, learners and vulnerable adults

 This is set out in section 5.3 of Ofsted's guidance on inspecting safeguarding.